canonical/chaos-engineering/docs/index.md

-# Charmed Chaos Engineering Platform
+# Canonical Chaos Engineering Platform

 ## In this documentation